karrick/tparse/README.md

 # tparse

 Parse will return the time corresponding to the layout and value.
 It also parses floating point epoch values, and values of "now", "now+DURATION", and "now-DURATION".

-It uses time.ParseDuration to parse the specified DURATION.
+In addition to the duration abbreviations recognized by time.ParseDuration, it recognizes the following abbreviations:

+  year: y
+  month: mo, mon, mth, mn
+  week: w
+  day: d

 ## Example